 We would like to thank STIR members, ATIS/SIP Forum Task Force on IPNNI members, and the NS/EP Priority Services community for contributions to this problem statement and specification.
-We would also like to thank David Hancock for his valuable inputs.
+We would also like to thank David Hancock and Ning Zhang for their valuable inputs.